istreamdata/orientgo/README.md

 Early adopters are welcome to try it out and report any problems found.

+### Ogonori

+Original ogonori API is deprecated.
+Still, it's source code have been frozen in `v1` branch.
+To use it, simply replace `github.com/quux00/ogonori` imports with
+`gopkg.in/istreamdata/orientgo.v1`.

 ### Supported features:
 - Mostly any SQL [queries](http://godoc.org/gopkg.in/istreamdata/orientgo.v2#SQLQuery), [commands](http://godoc.org/gopkg.in/istreamdata/orientgo.v2#SQLCommand) and [batch requests](http://godoc.org/gopkg.in/istreamdata/orientgo.v2#ScriptCommand).
 - Server-side scripts (via [ScriptCommand](http://godoc.org/gopkg.in/istreamdata/orientgo.v2#ScriptCommand) or [functions](http://godoc.org/gopkg.in/istreamdata/orientgo.v2#Function)).